juanga13/lab1-acquasys/README.md

 ### Introduction

 This project was made for a swimming school Mundo Acqua.
-It serves as user system and helps teachers and owner to manage bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It intends to serve as user system and helps teachers and owner to manage bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Dependencies used